AndrewMJordan/unity-project-template/README.md

 4. Edit the file `README.md` with your project's details.
 5. Rename the project folder to your project's name.

+## CI/CD with GitLab CI/CD
+### Prerequisites
+- Self-hosted runner
+	- Make sure the runner is tagged with "unity"

 ## CI/CD with Azure DevOps
 ### Prerequisites
 - Self-hosted Azure agent pool with Unity capabilities